Melmaphother/Science-Star/README.md

 ## 🧠 Overview

-**Open-Agent** is an open-source framework designed to accelerate research and development at the critical intersection of **RL** and **Agent**.
-Our framework employs **End-to-End** reinforcement learning to train agents in specific environments.
-Developers need only define domain-specific tools and reward functions to extend Agent-R1 to their unique use cases, eliminating the need for complex workflow engineering.
-We hope our modest contribution can benefit the open-source community, making it easier for researchers and developers to create and explore agents in their own domains, collectively advancing the development of autonomous agents.
-For more details on the algorithm, see [algorithm doc](https://github.com/0russwest0/Agent-R1/blob/main/docs/algorithm/algorithm.md).
+We introduce **Science-Star**, the open-source framework built to revolutionize how we build, extend, and experiment scientific AI agents.
+Frustrated by the limitations of existing tools, we engineered Science-Star to be intuitive yet powerful.
+At its core, Science-Star combines a robust **ReAct-based engine** with essential features like Planning, RAG, integrated **HLE dataset support**, and **powerful visualization tools**.
+It's an all-in-one platform designed to get your ideas from concept to reality, faster than ever.
+Whether you are a seasoned researcher or a curious developer, Science-Star provides the tools you need to push the boundaries of science.
+The next breakthrough is waiting.
+Let's build it together.
+Join the Science-Star community today!

-> **Also check out [Awesome-Agent](https://github.com/0russwest0/Awesome-Agent-RL)**: Our curated collection of papers and resources on unlocking the potential of Agents through Reinforcement Learning.
+> **Also check out [Awesome-Agent-Craft](https://github.com/Melmaphother/Awesome-Agent-Craft)**: Our curated collection of papers and benchmarks on unlocking the potential of Scientific AI Agents.

 ## 🔥 Key Features

 - **Integrated Visualization**: An end-to-end, extensible visualization suite powered by [streamlit](https://github.com/streamlit/streamlit).
 It streamlines the entire workflow from data inspection and real-time experiment monitoring to results logging and analysis.

-- **Plug-and-Play Modularity**: Core components (`DataLoader`, `Memory`, `Planner`, `Tool`, `Evaluator`) are designed with well-defined interfaces.
+- **Plug-and-Play Modularity**: Core components (`dataLoader`, `memory`, `planner`, `tool`, `evaluator`) are designed with well-defined interfaces.
 This modularity enables effortless substitution and customization.

 - **Scientific Extensibility**: A dedicated adaptation layer for seamless integration of scientific tools (e.g., Chemistry, Biology).
 It has built-in support for advanced retrieval and literature-based Retrieval-Augmented Generation (RAG).